-The answer lies in BCI-enabled apps—a futuristic approach that provides adaptive and personalized experiences and game play.
+The answer lies in BCI-enabled apps—a futuristic approach that provides adaptive and personalized experiences and gameplay.

 Here’s a bonus—the team at EMOTIV has launched a royalty-free option to help developers do it.
-This program gives indie developers access to our brain computer interface (BCI) API so you’re able to produce next-gen features that will rock the world.
-Here are the nitty gritty details: Developers using the EMOTIV BCI API can now distribute their applications across the Developer Community royalty-free up to 10,000 EmotivIDs or $1 million in revenue.
+This program gives indie developers access to our brain-computer interface (BCI) API.
+So you’re able to produce next-gen features that will rock the world.
+Here are the nitty-gritty details: Developers using the EMOTIV BCI API can now distribute their applications across the Developer Community royalty-free up to 10,000 EmotivIDs or $1 million in revenue.
 If you don’t reach this cap, your applications will be royalty-free forever!

 So whether you want to take gaming to the next level in ways most gamers (and game developers) have yet to imagine, create innovative therapies in the healthcare field, or revolutionize smart home tech that makes the current offerings look like something from the Flintstones, EMOTIV’s BCI API tech can help you do it.

 Check out how some developers are already taking advantage of using EMOTIV’s BCI API.

 Let There Be Lights…and Lots of Other Cool Stuff

 The Internet of Things (IoT) and smart homes offer residents the ability to switch on.
 Such as lights, open doors, or closed automated window shades.
 But those actions are more or less binary—on/off, open/close.
 In real life, people want endless variations in between.
 And this is especially important for people with disabilities as well as our aging population.